-The Ministry of Health recommends the use of the COVID-19 Screening Tool for Workplaces (Businesses and Organizations).
+The Ministry of Health recommends the use of the Covid-19 Worker and Employee Screening.
 The screening tool includes questions to determine whether an individual has symptoms of COVID-19, has recently travelled outside of the country or has been in close contact with someone who may have COVID-19.

 Who to Screen

 Organizations must screen all employees and essential visitors (e.g., couriers and maintenance workers).
 Screening must be conducted before or immediately upon arrival at the workplace each day.
 Customers and first responders do not need to be screened.
 Additionally, the screening regulations do not apply to certain settings where existing screening is already in place (e.g., health care).